Stories From Our Families

 My daughter was verbal from a young age and a bubble of joy to my husband and myself.
 At a young age, she had a thirst for learning.
 We started with the ABC’s early in life and I thought reading would be a snap for her.
 As the years progressed and reading didn’t come naturally, frustration set in for her.
 When you see your child struggle it breaks your heart and you would give all that you have, move heaven and earth if you could, to make these struggles easier.
 After all, most parents want more for their children than they had so that desire to make the struggle easier is only a natural reaction.

-After countless hours of working with my daughter, tutors, tears, not mention the financial aspect it came to the point where her teacher recommended those words we hadn’t prepared for that we seek “additional help.”
+After countless hours of working with my daughter, tutors, tears, not to mention the financial aspect, it came to the point where her teacher recommended those words we hadn’t prepared for, that we seek “additional help.”
 If you have ever walked this path then you know how this story goes.
-You think the hurdle is finding the “professional” to do the testing but no: that’s the first step, finding the professional, then the wait to get in, the paperwork, once an appointment has been made, waiting again.
+You think the hurdle is finding the “professional” to do the testing but no. That’s the first step, finding the professional, then the wait to get in, the paperwork, once an appointment has been made, waiting again.
 The appointment comes, the testing, the results and you think “wow I’ve made it.”

-Yet, again the hurdles are only but starting because after you receive the results then you are on the quest to find another professional that deals with what your child needs and once again trying to get an appointment.
-You feel like time is of the essence and that every moment is a moment lost yet you are powerless to do anything.
-The day you find a therapist and get in is joyful and it feels like you’ve almost made it.
-Sadly to discover that the hardest part of the race has only but begun.
+Yet, again the hurdles are only starting because after you receive the results then you are on the quest to find another professional that deals with what your child needs and once again you’re trying to get an appointment.
+You feel like time is of the essence and that every moment is a moment lost, yet you are powerless to do anything.
+The day you find a therapist, and get in, is joyful and it feels like you’ve almost made it.
+Sadly to discover that the hardest part of the race has only begun.
 The commitment to take your child to therapy once or twice a week, do the homework and pay for it.
 I never knew heaven and earth cost so much but you do what you do because it’s your child.